PLANET ORYXS - MORRIAN CITY

 Dion didn’t take it.

-“The parasite is dead, but it left the tracker in your chest.
+“The parasite is dead, but the tracker is still in your chest.
 We didn’t want you to be able to dig it out and run away again.
 Mr Yoshida has decided you are more valuable to him alive for now.
 Dead men don’t pay debts.”

 “What?”
 Dion snapped, staring at Ren, “Two weeks?
 How am I supposed to get that much money together in two weeks?”